Why study chemistry?

 Come join our team and work with us in the VCU Chemistry Department

-The VCU Chemistry Department invites applications for a non-tenure track position (renewable) at the Assistant Professor level in general chemistry to begin in August 2026.
+The VCU Chemistry Department invites applications for a non-tenure track position (renewable) at the Assistant Professor level in general chemistry and organic chemistry.biochemistry to begin in August 2026.

 Chemistry Spotlight